bsa-data-analytics/bsa-data-analytics.github.io/topic01/talk-2/london_sailors.md

+Case study

-Case study introducing the use of analytics by the British Sailing team for the olympics.
+This case study introduces the use of analytics by the British Sailing team for the olympics.